Interested in the study of small things that have a big impact? Then Microbiology may be the place for you. Iowa State

-Food safety and Emerging Global Diseases are just a couple minors which fit well with a major in Microbiology.
+Food safety, Emerging Global Diseases and Pharmacology & Toxicology are some examples of minors which fit well with a major in Microbiology.
 And if a Microbiology major isn't in your plans, we do offer a Microbiology minor.

 Differential Tuition for CALS undergraduates begins in 2018.